Stephen Balkam

-Stephen Balkam is the founder and CEO of the Family Online Safety Institute (FOSI).
+Stephen Balkam is an American writer, policy advocate, and nonprofit leader.
+Balkam is the founder and CEO of the Family Online Safety Institute (FOSI).
 FOSI's mission is to make the online world safer for kids and their families.
 FOSI convenes the top thinkers and practitioners in government, industry and the nonprofit sectors to collaborate, innovate and create a Culture of Responsibility in the online world.

 Balkam sits on the Facebook Safety Advisory Board, the Snap Safety Advisory Board, a member of the Future of Privacy Advisory Board, Twitter's Trust and Safety Council and the Congressional Internet Caucus Advisory Committee (ICAC).
 Balkam is a moderator of the Aspen Institute's Socrates Program and has led seminars in Aspen, CO as well as in Spain, Serbia and Japan.